damianhakert/damianhakert.github.io/source/_posts/2015-12-22-gitlab-8-3-released.markdown

 ![]()

-We intend to add further improve reporting tools such as this in the future release of GitLab.
+We intend to add further improved reporting tools such as this in the future release of GitLab.
 We're curious to hear your thoughts and feature proposals.

 ## References in Issues and Merge Requests